 Adult alligators prey on just about any aquatic animal or animal that comes near the water.
 Typically, alligators don’t target prey that are larger than they are.
 Of course, if they are given the opportunity, they might target larger prey.
 The adult alligator usually goes after musk rats, racoons, and nutrias.

 Do you want to see these alligators and their prey in their natural habitat?
-Here at Everglades Holiday Park, we offer the best Everglades tour in South Florida that gets you up close to alligators in their natural environment.
+Here at Everglades Holiday Park, we offer the best Everglades tours in South Florida that gets you up close to alligators in their natural environment.
 If you get really lucky, you may see an alligator trying to catch some prey, although they are usually spotted sunbathing and being lazy on the banks of the Everglades.
-Our Everglades airboat ride is a 60-minute thrilling experience for people of all ages!
+Our Everglades airboat tour is a 60-minute thrilling experience for people of all ages!
 You’ll get up close and personal with alligators in their natural habitat- safely, of course.

 After your airboat ride, don’t forget to check out our thrilling alligator show in our newly rebuilt stadium style pit.
 See the Gator Boys Alligator Rescue team perform daring tricks while you learn how the rescue team saves alligators that are found astray.